Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 Conclusion

-A hyperactive dog isn't a "ticking time bomb," but is often simply overwhelmed, under-challenged, or lacking a clear structure.
-With patience, loving consistency, and targeted training, you can help your dog become calmer and better able to cope with the world.
+A hyperactive dog is not a "ticking time bomb," but often simply overwhelmed, under-stimulated, or lacking clear structure.
+With patience, loving consistency, and targeted training, you can help your dog become more relaxed and better cope with the world.

 Back to blog